Cross-Domain-Interoperability-Framework/profile-discovery/README.md

 ## License

-This work is dedicated to the public domain under [CC0 1.0 Universal](LICENSE).
+This work is dedicated to the public domain under [License](LICENSE).